Ruby on Rails 🚇

 • Easier management of functionality “growth” over time.
 The addition of a new feature becomes a matter of deciding in which engine it fits or in rare cases if it requires a new engine.

 • Initial built-in horizontal scalability as each engine can be mounted independently.
-For instance, it’s possible to run 2 instances for a specific engine (e.g. checkout) but only 1 instance for another engine (e.g. admin) by mounting selectively engines on each instance.
+For instance, it’s possible to run 2 instances for a specific engine (e.g. checkout) but only 1 instance for another engine (e.g. admin) by selectively mounting engines on each instance.

 Rails.application.routes.draw do